wronghandedryan/mongomart-world-session-1/README.md

   - Enable *Insert Documents* and *Delete Documents*
   ![Stitch Application](images/exercise1.2b.png "Stitch — Enable Insert Documents and Delete Documents")
   - Click *Done Editing*
-- Don’t forget to click *Save* on the top right
+- Don’t forget to click *Save* on the top right and *Review & Deploy Changes*
 - Go back to the Live App and:
   - Click the *Import Items* link in the footer
   - Reload